telefonicaid/fiware-orion/doc/manuals/admin/database_model.md

 -   **payload**: optional field to store the payload for notification customization functionality in NGSIv2.
 -   **lastFailure**: the time when last notification failure occurred.
     Not present if the subscription has never failed.
--   **timesFailed**: number of consecutive notification errors for the subscription.
+-   **lastSuccess**: the time when last successful notification occurred.
-    Not present if the subscription has never failed.
+    Not present if the subscription has never provoked a notification.

 Example document: